This is an initscript that applies Guarddog's rules on startup

 Like many Linux users, I use Guarddog as a frontend to my iptables firewall.
 At some point, I noticed that Guarddog started acting strangely.
-Every time I restarted my computer, all internet traffic was blocked (both in and out).
-The only way to fix this situation was to open Guarddog and press “Apply” (without doing any changes).
+Every time I restarted my computer, all internet traffic was blocked (both incoming and outgoing).
+The only way to fix this situation was to open Guarddog and press “Apply” (without making any changes).
 While it was annoying, it didn’t bother me much because I used to restart my computer about once a month.
-But few days ago, I decided to solve this problem once and for all.
+But a few days ago, I decided to solve this problem once and for all.

-I noticed that Guarrdog doesn’t tell iptables to save the setting permanently.
-Instead it creates a script under /etc/rc.firewall in which it saves the firewall settings.
-When applying firewall saving to Guarddog, it just runs this script (after possibly modifying it).
-The solution is to run this script automatically upon startup, after starting the iptables.
+I noticed that Guarddog doesn’t tell iptables to save the settings permanently.
+Instead, it creates a script under /etc/rc.firewall in which it saves the firewall settings.
+When applying firewall settings in Guarddog, it just runs this script (after possibly modifying it).
+The solution is to run this script automatically upon startup, after starting iptables.

-In Gentoo (and some other distributions) it can be done using the initscripts.
-Put the following code inside /etc/init.d/guarddog (if you are using a different distribution your path might be different):
+In Gentoo (and some other distributions), this can be done using the initscripts.
+Put the following code inside /etc/init.d/guarddog (if you are using a different distribution, your path might be different):

 # This is an initscript that applies Guarddog's rules on startup